 Dawn told Canyon News the one place she’d love to visit is

 Bali and have the opportunity to stay in a bamboo hut in the middle of the water.
 She even shared with Canyon News a little about her experience with iconic singer Whitney Houston stating, “She was a humorous person, a fun spirit, full of life.”
-For those interested in Casa de la Dona email Casadeladona@aol.com or you can call Dawn Haynes at 213-444-3296 to learn more about the property.
+For those interested in Casa de la Dona email firstname.lastname@example.org or you can call Dawn Haynes at 213-444-3296 to learn more about the property.
+You can also check out the Facebook page at: www.facebook.com//caribluxurylifestyle.
 For more information about her company D2D Designs USA Incorporated call 213-840-3296.